Azeol/Mapper-ToF-with-VIO/README.md

 For UART I use the GPIO34 as RxD and the GPIO35 as TxD
 ![alt text](images/ExpansionHeader.png)

+### Command needed on Nios2 Command Shell to upload code

+For those commands you need to do a cd /cygdrive/c/Users/neser/Mapper-ToF-with-VIO/FPGA_NIOS_Mapper/software/Software_NiosII or Software_NiosII_bsp.
+You also need to be on a NiosII Command Shell

+**make clean** -> clean folder you are currently on (example : on this project on Software_NiosII or Software_NiosII_bsp) **make build** -> build folder you are currently on only use on Software_NiosII and not on the bsp **nios2-download Software_NiosII.elf --go** -> Upload on the DE10 Lite the program only use on Software_NiosII

 ## Folder Structure

 PS : for the Quartus folder I only put the most important files